stkb/Rewrap/specs/Detail/Indentation.md

             ·Para 2 ¦                               ¦
                     ¦                      ·Para 2  ¦

-(A small exception, because of how Rewrap works, is paragraphs in a list item where lines after the first have are indented less than the first line.
+(A small exception, because of how Rewrap works, is paragraphs in a list item, where lines after the first are "unindented".
 These will be "corrected" to the same indent.)

     *·Line one.      ¦      ->      * Line one.
 Line ¦
     Line two.        ¦                two.           ¦